MarkoSulamagi/Screeps-typescript-sample-project/README.md

+[DEPRECATED] This sample project is deprecated.
+You can find actively updated starter kit in here: https://github.com/screepers/screeps-typescript-starter

-# Screeps typescript sample project
+## Screeps typescript sample project

 This is a sample project to show how to start programming your Screep bots with Typescript.